rubyconfindia/conference/2014/code-of-conduct.md

 value the participation of each member of the community and want all participants to have an enjoyable and fulfilling experience.

-Any harrasment or inappropriate behaviour by any participant during the course of the conference, at the venue or otherwise, will not be tolerated.
+Any harassment or inappropriate behaviour by any participant during the course of the conference, at the venue or otherwise, will not be tolerated.
 Attendees violating these rules may be asked to leave the conference without a refund at the sole discretion of the conference organizers.

 Thank you for helping make this a welcoming, friendly event for all.

 Long version
 ---
 At the outset, we assume that most people are intelligent and well-intended, and we are not inclined to tell people what to do.
-That said, we take issues of harrasment very seriously.
+That said, we take issues of harassment very seriously.
 Let us be clear- we do not condone harassment or inappropriate behaviour, at our conferences or anywhere.
-It is counter to our values as an organiztion and a community;
+It is counter to our values as an organization and a community;
 and more importantly, it is counter to our values as human beings.

-We believe that a diverse community based on mutual respect is the base for a creative and productive environment enabling the success of thes endeavour.
-It is our endeavour to provide a safe, unbiased and harrasment-free environment to all members of the community so that they may achieve the above goals.
+We believe that a diverse community based on mutual respect is the base for a creative and productive environment enabling the success of this endeavour.
+It is our endeavour to provide a safe, unbiased and harassment-free environment to all members of the community so that they may achieve the above goals.

 All communication should be appropriate for a professional audience and must be sufficiently inclusive of people from